Zewo/Epoch/README.md

 # Getting started

-## Installation

-Before we start we need to install some tools and dependencies.

 >You can skip swiftenv step and some swiftenv instructions below if you already have `DEVELOPMENT-SNAPSHOT-2016-04-12-a` in your `PATH`, but we highly recommend look at it.

 ## Swiftenv